shadows-of-the-light/sky-cotl-tooling/README.md

 - [Node.js](https://nodejs.org/en/)
 - VSCode extension CLI manager: `npm install -g @vscode/vsce`

-To build the extension, clone the repository and run the `compile` and `buildDistributable` npm scripts or run the following command in the root directory of the repository:
+To build the extension, clone the repository and run the `compile` and `buildDistributable` npm scripts or run the following commands in the root directory of the repository:

 ```
 tsc -p ./